HL7/fhir-cow-ig/input/pagecontent/index.md

 * **Provider directories** – Identifying providers, their affiliations, and electronic endpoints.

-* **Service catalogs** - what tests, procedures, or other services a fulfiller can perform, and what information they would require to perform a service or to assess their ability to perform a service (such as their order-specific questions).
+* **Service catalogs** - what tests, procedures, or other services a Fulfiller can perform, and what information they would require to perform a service or to assess their ability to perform a service (such as their order-specific questions).

 * **Decision support and prior authorization** - this IG provides only minimal guidance on workflow steps that occur before the creation of an actionable request for service.